jonmatthis/jonmatthis/docs/freemocap_movement_worksheet/freemocap_movement_worksheet.typ

 #completion-prompt("Education requires")
 #completion-prompt("If software/journals/education were free,")
 #completion-prompt("People outside institutions can't do real research because")

-#v(0.5em)
+#completion-prompt("We need universities because")

+#v(1em)

 #worksheet-field("Where did these beliefs come from?
-Who benefits from people believing them?", lines: 3)
+Who benefits from people believing them?", lines: 4)

 == Cracks in the Edifice